luismasuelli/jackfrost/README.md

 4. In the template:

-* Including media in the template:
-DON'T FORGET TO INCLUDE THE __form.media__ REFERENCE IN THE TEMPLATE.
+    * DON'T FORGET TO INCLUDE THE __form.media__ REFERENCE IN THE TEMPLATE.
 OTHERWISE THESE COMPONENTS WILL NOT WORK (these would happen with every django components app -.-'').

 Customizing
 ===========